AvivSan90/slate/source/index.html.md

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+# Introduction

+Welcome to the Kittn API!
+You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

+We have language bindings in Shell, Ruby, Python, and JavaScript!
+You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.
 # Authentication

 > To authorize, use this code: